 Founded in 1936, NCCC occupies two residential campuses in Chanute and Ottawa, Kansas, plus an online portal for distance learning programs.
 The college enrolls more than 2,000 students in any given semester, with more than 400 registered online.
 NCCC offers dozens of online academic and professional training programs in more than 12 areas of study.

 The medical assistant certificate comprises 41 total credit hours that meet the requirements for the Kansas Board of Regents state alignment.
 Its curriculum combines general education and core program courses in administrative and clinical skills.
 Coursework emphasizes office management training in computer concepts, medical terminology, medical office reimbursement, and emergency preparedness.
 Additionally, students complete coursework clinical training that includes eligibility to sit for the certified nurse aide and certified medication aide state examinations.

-The online classes for medical assistant certification, students complete skills practice and check-offs in the evening lab setting which culminates in a 160-hour medical assistant externship.
-Graduates can qualify to sit for the national registered medical assistant exam.
+In addition to online classes for medical assistant certification, students complete skills practice and check-offs in the evening lab setting which culminates in a 160-hour medical assistant externship.
+Graduates qualify to sit for the national registered medical assistant (RMA) exam.
 Students may choose from a list of recommended electives, such as introduction to health information technology for more administrative skills, or courses such as phlebotomy for more medical skills.
 Graduates of the certificate program may apply credits toward related associate degrees.

 Neosho County Community College is regionally accredited by the Higher Learning Commission (HLC).

 16. Northcentral Technical College